Last Updated on by Jeremy

 The Types of Wine Tours in Bordeaux

-During our discussions with the workers at the tourist board's office, we found out that there are four main types of tours that we could try out in Bordeaux:
+During our discussions with the workers at the tourist board's office, we found out that there are four main types of tours that we could try out in the Bordeaux wine region:

 - Half-day trips that visit 2 vineyards in a particular region.